-Day 18: Flight to Manila, spending some time in the worst airport in Asia, one more flight to Dumaguette in Negros Oriental island and negotiation with taxi driver to take us to Dauin, Divers club where we are staying.
+Day 18: Flight to Manila, spending some time in the worst airport in Asia, one more flight to Dumaguete in Negros Oriental island and negotiation with a taxi driver to take us to Dauin, Divers club where we are staying.

-Day tip: Don’t stay in Manila if you’re travelling to Philippines.
+Day tip: Don’t stay in Manila if you’re traveling to the Philippines.
 Just head up to any other island.

 Day 19: Just chill time in Dauin.
-Buying food in local market, some beer in the beach.
-Home made dinner in the evening with two Swedish ladies from hostel.
+Buying food in the local market, some beer on the beach.
+Homemade dinner in the evening with two Swedish ladies from a hostel.

-Important note: Don’t be afraid to buy food in local market.
+Important note: Don’t be afraid to buy food in the local market.
 Just be sure that you will cook it through.
-Usually fruits are good but cut the larger ones in small pieces and watch through them carefully.
+Usually, fruits are good but cut the larger ones in small pieces and watch through them carefully.

 Day 20: Exploring Negros Oriental.
-Tricycle drive to Valencia, motorbike (habal) to Casaroro falls, jeepney to Dumaguette city.
-Incredible chicken at Jo’s chicken Inato, jeepney to Dauin.
+Tricycle drive to Valencia, motorbike (habal) to Casaroro falls, jeepney to Dumaguete city.
+Incredible chicken at Jo’s Chicken Inato, jeepney to Dauin.

 Day 21: Ocean jet ferry to Siquijor island and tricycle to Larena city, 7 km scenic walk to our hotel.
 No booking confirmation and bucket shower.

-Day 23: Travelling by tricycle to Panglao island, cheap rhum, Alona white beach, full chicken dinner.
+Day 23: Travelling by tricycle to Panglao island, cheap rum, Alona white beach, full chicken dinner.

 Day tip: Just choose some different cities in Bohol if You want to explore all the island by yourself.